 Proving a case of wrongful death is often more challenging than winning a personal injury lawsuit.
 It can be difficult to establish the facts of the case and demonstrate that the defendant’s negligence was the proximate cause of death in the eyes of the law.
 Friedland & Associates has handled enough personal injury and wrongful death cases to know how to build a strong case proving the defendant’s liability, and how to present that case in a compelling manner to an insurance company, judge or jury.

-Act Quickly to Preserve Your Rights to a Fort Lauderdale Wrongful Death Claim
+Act Quickly to Preserve Your Rights to a Wrongful Death Claim

 The statute of limitations to bring a wrongful death case in Florida is two years from the date of death.
 This time can go by very quickly while family members are dealing with grief and loss and trying to put their lives back together.
-Contact an attorney soon to make sure your rights are protected, and also so important evidence can be gathered and saved before it is gone.
-In Fort Lauderdale, contact Friedland & Associates for help from an experienced and successful attorney who brings an intense level of caring to every case and every client.
-Call 877-393-0526 for a free consultation.
+Contact an lawyer soon to make sure your rights are protected, and also so important evidence can be gathered and saved before it is gone.
+Contact wrongful death lawyers at Friedland & Associates for help from an experienced and successful law firm who brings an intense level of caring to every case and every client.
+Call 877-271-6605 for a free consultation.